 Step 5: Create and repeat an affirmation to shorten the timeframe of new habit formation

-For example, “I will study German every day for 45 minutes”.
+For example, “I will study German every day for 45 minutes” and you track it in your .
 As you continue to repeat this affirmation over and over again, it will eventually become part of your subconsciousness.
+And of course you need to free up time in your time management software for this.

 Same with a bad habit.
 But try using positive phrasing.
 For example, not “I will not eat cookies because they are bad for me”, but rather something along those lines: “I will stick to healthy, nutritious snacks because they make me feel good inside and out”.